 The Singapore style is quite different from say the Taiwanese version – which is starchier and has a sweet-sauce poured over.

 Some of the popular places to get this hawker dish include Song Kee Fried Oyster (East Coast), Simon Road Oyster Omelette (Serangoon Road), Hougang Oyster Omelette (Hougang Ave 8), Hock Kee Fried Oysters (Serangoon Garden), Geylang Lor 29 (396 East Coast Road), and Xing Li Cooked Food (Old Airport Food Centre).
-Ah Hock Hougang Fried Oyster at Whampoa seems to have closed.
+(Ah Hock Hougang Fried Oyster at Whampoa which was really famous, has closed.)

 Here are 10 more places to get your Orh Luak fix:

 Lim’s Fried Oysters

 #01-32 Jalan Besar, 166 Berseh Food Centre Singapore 208877

 Opening Hours: 7pm – 12am (Mon – Sun)

 A ‘hidden’ find because still not many people known about this stall at Berseh Food Centre.

 This is one of those old hawker stalls with a recipe that has been around for more than 40 years.

 The homemade batter with secret spices and a perfect balance of flavours is what makes the Fried Oyster Omelette such a hit.